Congo mines minister seeks to cancel artisanal cobalt monopoly

 CAPE TOWN, May 11 (Reuters) - Democratic Republic of Congo Mines Minister Antoinette N'Samba Kalambayi is seeking to cancel a decree granting Entreprise Generale du Cobalt (EGC) a monopoly over artisanal cobalt produced in the country, she told Reuters on Wednesday.

-EGC was created by government decree in December 2019 and officially launched on March 31 last year but has yet to purchase any cobalt.
+EGC was created to buy, process and market artisanal cobalt by government decree in December 2019 and officially launched on March 31 last year, but has yet to purchase any of the cobalt ore which, once processed and refined, is used in electric vehicle batteries.

 Artisanal miners, who dig cobalt with rudimentary means, are the second largest source of cobalt worldwide after the Congo's industrial mines.

-A unit of state mining company Gecamines, EGC has stalled due to infighting between government departments, leadership change at Gecamines, and the challenge of securing access to a viable artisanal site to buy from.
+A unit of state mining company Gecamines, EGC's operations have stalled due to infighting between government departments, leadership change at Gecamines, and the challenge of securing access to a viable artisanal site to buy from.

 Asked for her view on EGC, Kalambayi said: "I wouldn't say I am for or against, but one thing is certain: we gave the monopoly to Entreprise Generale du Cobalt (EGC), and that is a violation of the laws of the Republic."